clementine_core/

 ///

-/// Returns `Err` if `tracing` can't be initialized.
-Multiple subscription error
+/// Returns `Err` in CI if the file logging cannot be initialized.
+Already

 let is_ci = std::env::var("CI")